Battle of Borodino: Napoleon's invasion of Russia

-Napoleon with the French Grande Armée began his invasion of Russia on 24 June 1812 by crossing the Niemen.
+Napoleon with the French Grande Armée began his invasion of Russia on 24 June 1812 by crossing the Niemen river.

-As his Russian army was outnumbered by far, Mikhail Bogdanovich Barclay de Tolly successfully used a "delaying operation", defined as an operation in which a force under pressure trades space for time by slowing down the enemy's momentum and inflicting maximum damage on the enemy without, in principle, becoming decisively engaged, using a Fabian strategy as a defence in depth by retreating further eastwards into Russia without giving battle.
+As his Russian army was outnumbered by far, Mikhail Bogdanovich Barclay de Tolly successfully used a "delaying operation", defined as an operation where a force under pressure trades space for time by slowing down the enemy's momentum and inflicting maximum damage on the enemy without, in principle, becoming decisively engaged, using a Fabian strategy as a defence in depth by retreating further eastwards into Russia without giving battle.

-After the Battle of Smolensk, the Tsar replaced the unpopular Barclay de Tolly with Kutuzov, who on 18 August took over the army at Tsaryovo-Zaymishche and ordered his men to prepare for battle.
-Kutuzov understood that Barclay's decision to retreat had been correct, but the Tsar, the Russian troops and Russia could not accept further retreat.
+After the Battle of Smolensk, the Tsar replaced the unpopular Barclay de Tolly with Mikhail Kutuzov, who on 18 August took over the army at Tsaryovo-Zaymishche and ordered his soldiers to prepare for battle.
+Kutuzov understood Barclay's decision to retreat was correct, but the Tsar, the Russian troops and Russia could not accept further retreat.
 A battle had to occur in order to preserve the morale of the soldiers and the nation.
-He then ordered not another retreat eastwards but a search for a battleground eastwards to Gzhatsk on 30 August, thus using Barclay's delaying operation again, by which time the ratio of French to Russian forces had shrunk from 3:1 to 5:4.
-The main part of Napoleon's army had entered Russia with 286,000 men, but by the time of the battle was reduced mostly through starvation and disease.
+He then ordered not another retreat, but a search for a battleground eastwards at Gzhatsk on 30 August, thus using Barclay's delaying operation again, by which time the ratio of French to Russian forces had shrunk from 3:1 to 5:4.
+The main part of Napoleon's army had entered Russia with 286,000 soldiers, but by the time of the battle was reduced mostly through starvation and disease.